surma/surma.dev/content/things/webgpu.md

 ### A structure for the madness

 Our goal here is to have a whole lotta balls moving through 2D space and have happy little collisions.
 We could just continue working on `array<f32>`, and say the first float is the first ball’s x position, the second float is the first ball’s y position and so on, and so forth.
 That’s not what I would call ergonomic.
-Luckily, WGSL allows us to define our own structs to pack multiple pieces of data together.
+Luckily, WGSL allows us to define our own structs to tie multiple pieces of data together in a neat bag.
 The downside: we have to talk about [alignment].

-If you know what memory alignment is, you can skip this section (although do take a look at the code sample as I will be building off of that).
+If you know what memory alignment is, you can skip this section (although do take a look at the code sample).
 If you don’t know what it is, I won’t really explain the why and how, but show you how it manifests and how to work with it.

-Each ball has a radius, a position and a velocity vector, so it makes sense to group them together in a struct and treat them as a single entity.
-Instead of using an `array<f32>` as output, we can now use a `array<Ball>`.
+For this simulation, each ball has a radius, a position and a velocity vector.
+It makes sense to group them together in a struct and treat a ball as a single entity.
+This turns our `array<f32>` into `array<Ball>`.

 ```rust
 struct Ball {